-(9) Implementing the Real-name Registration Requirements for Subscriber Identification Module (SIM) Cards
+(10) Implementing the Real-name Registration (RNR) Programme for Subscriber Identification Module (SIM) Cards

-14. The Telecommunications (Registration of SIM Cards) Regulation (the SIM Regulation) came into operation on 1 September 2021.
-The SIM Regulation stipulates that all SIM cards issued by telecommunications service providers of Hong Kong for local person-to-person communications shall comply with real-name registration requirements and complete registration of all relevant SIM cards within the specified timeline.
-The CA has issued guidelines to telecommunications service providers for implementation of the registration programme (SIM Guidelines) in accordance with the SIM Regulation.
-We have been closely monitoring the implementation progress of telecommunications service providers to ensure their compliance with the SIM Regulation and SIM Guidelines.
-In collaboration with the Commerce and Economic Development Bureau (CEDB), we are also mapping out the relevant publicity strategy and efforts to draw the attention of the users to the need of registering their SIM cards within the specified timeframe.
-Relevant assistance measures will also be provided to the needy groups to complete real-name registration for their SIM cards.
+17. The Telecommunications (Registration of SIM Cards) Regulation (the SIM Regulation) took effect on 1 September 2021.
+The SIM Regulation stipulates that all SIM cards issued by telecommunications service providers of Hong Kong to be used for local person-to-person communications (including voice, data and/or SMS services) shall comply with RNR requirements and complete registration of all relevant SIM cards within the specified timeline.
+The CA has issued guidelines to provide practical and administrative guidance to telecommunications service providers for implementation of the registration programme (SIM Guidelines) in compliance with the SIM Regulation.
+We have been undertaking a series of monitoring and enforcement actions to ensure effective implementation of the RNR Programme and compliance by telecommunications service providers with the SIM Regulation and SIM Guidelines.
+With the full implementation of RNR Programme for SIM card on 24 February 2023, OFCA will continue with the public education and enforcement work to ensure the effective implementation of the RNR programme.

-(10) Review of Telecommunications Legislation
+(11) Review of Telecommunications Legislation

-- 15. With OFCA's support, the Government completed the review of the telecommunications regulatory framework under the TO with a view to facilitating further developments of 5G and Internet of Things (IoT) technologies and facilitating the trade.
-The Telecommunications (Amendment) Bill 2021 (Amendment Bill), which sought to amend relevant provisions of the TO to implement measures proposed in the review, was passed in the Legislative Council in October 2021.
-We will continue to support the CA in the implementation of the new provisions after the passage of the above Amendment Bill. - 16.
-The Government will explore proposals on regulating person-toperson telemarketing calls.
-With the experience gained over the years in regulating commercial electronic messages under the UEMO, we will support the Government in the exercise.
+18. With OFCA's support, the Government completed the review of the Telecommunications Regulatory Framework under the TO with a view to facilitating further developments of 5G and Internet of Things (IoT) technologies and the trade.
+The Telecommunications (Amendment) Bill 2021, which sought to amend relevant provisions of the TO to implement measures proposed in the review, was passed in the Legislative Council in October 2021.
+These include stipulating the powers of the CA on regulating the telecommunications functions of smart devices, strengthening the protection of underground telecommunications infrastructure, simplifying the licensing framework to facilitate the introduction of innovative services by the industry and improving the appeal mechanism under the TO.